-Those differences are huge!
-There's a 387 calorie difference between Yumprint and Nutrifox, and a difference of 21g of carbohydrates between MyFitnessPal and Nutrifox.
+There's a 390-calorie difference between Verywell Fit and Nutrifox!
+You can also see a difference of 51.4g of carbohydrates between Verywell Fit and MyFitnessPal.

 So why does this happen?

-In addition, Nutrifox is using complex language processing tools and machine learning to get better at matching ingredients over time.
-Every time Nutrifox gets used, it gets smarter.
+On top of that, Nutrifox uses fancy tools and machine learning to improve how it matches ingredients.
+So every time Nutrifox gets used, it gets smarter.
 Pretty nifty!

-What's the personal food bank, then?
-If you don't see the ingredient you need in the database, no problem!
-You can add it to the database yourself, ensuring that the nutrition information you're putting in is accurate.
+If you don't see the food item you need, it’s no problem!
+You can add it to the database, making sure the nutrition info you put in is accurate.

-Lastly, you can also easily import recipes that have already been published – just make sure to tweak the number of servings as you see fit and your label will be good to go!
+Lastly, you can also easily import recipes that have already been published.
+Just remember to adjust the number of servings to your liking, and your label will be good to go!

-Of course, if you'd prefer to use another method to calculate nutrition information, then Tasty Recipes has fields where you can add that data as well.
+If you prefer to use another method for calculating nutrition information, no worries!
+Tasty Recipes has fields where you can add that information too.

 Are you a food blogger?
 Do you want to know more about publishing beautiful recipes that show up on Google?
 Read here about our recipe schema WordPress plugin.